What are the Effects of CBD?

-One of the best qualities of CBD is its, personalised effect.
+One of the best qualities of CBD is its, personalized effect.
 It’s fair to wonder ‘what are the CBD effects?’ or ‘how will CBD make you feel?` It's a common misconception that CBD will make you feel ‘high’, like THC.
 However, CBD is non-psychoactive, which means it won’t give you that euphoric feeling associated with other strains of cannabis.
 When CBD is derived from hemp, it has less than 0.3% THC.

-The reasons why people sought to use CBD may vary depending on factors such as health, lifestyle and circumstances.
+The reasons why people sought to use CBD may vary depending on factors such as health, lifestyle, and circumstances.
 Therefore its effects may differ from person to person.

 Some people describe CBD’s effects, as being slightly energized with an increased feeling of focus.
 While others may feel more calm and relaxed which could help support better sleep.
-The beauty of CBD is that, everyone's CBD journey will be different, so to manage your expectations you should find your own CBD ‘sweet spot.’
+The beauty of CBD is that everyone's CBD journey will be different, so to manage your expectations you should find your own CBD ‘sweet spot.’

 Want to learn more about the CBD effects?
 Discover our Trustpilot reviews and see what our customers have to say about our CBD products.

 How Long Does CBD Stay in your System?

 When taking CBD the golden rule really is – everyone is different.
 Some studies show that CBD stays in your system for two to five days.
 However, this is also dependant on your metabolism.
 The amount of time it takes for the molecule to completely leave the human body depends on each person – as well as how much has been taken.